el634dev/waves/README.md

 `User can see their results on a search results page`

 ## Project Status
-- Project is: _being re-designed_
+- Project is: _complete_
->
-- Project is begin re-designed to become more responsive on all devices, modern but clean and screen reader friendly
+> Project was re-designed to become more responsive on all devices, modern but clean and screen reader friendly.

 ## Deployment
 To deploy this project you could run `npm run build`, this creates a version of your project that is bundled and ready for production.
 However I used Vercel, a frontend deployment tool that is free to help deploy this project.
 I noticed that running `npm run build` does help Vercel build your project a little faster but that could be because of Vite for creating this project and not Create React App (CRA).